 One of the number one questions I get is how to follow your passion while working a full time job or even while working a job you hate.
-The first thing I tell people is there is a time and a place to quit your job (see my blog here), but the fact of the matter is; is that if you have financial obligations and the bills need to be paid most people cannot just up and quit their job to pursue their passion.
-But that does not meant that you should just stay in the safe zone and not never pursue your passion, it just means that you are going to work 10 times harder to get what you want out of life.
+The first thing I tell people is there is a time and a place to quit your job (see my blog here), but the fact of the matter is; is that if you have financial obligations and the bills need to be paid you cannot just up and quit your job to follow your passion.
+But that does not meant that you should just stay in the safe zone and not never pursue your passion, it just means that you are going to work 10 times harder to follow your passion and stay at a job that you hate, until you get to a place where you can work your passion full time and not worry about a job you hate.

-So here are my tips on How to Follow Your Passion While Working A Full Time Job
+So here tips on How to Follow Your Passion While Working A Full Time Job

 Do not neglect your full time job